pireactor/main-site/public/assets/content/en/content.md

     redline: About,
     title: pireactor,
   },
-  counterTitle: "We develop projects for clients from all over the world",
+  counterTitle: "We Our clients expand all over the world",
   desc: "Have you ever wondered what all the PMPs, the Fifth Degree Process Kata
           Thai Judo certified experts in project... actually do?
-Even with decades of aggregate experience, we couldn't answer that question.
+Even with decades of experience, we couldn't answer that question.
 So we made a better way.",
   whoWeAreTitle: Who we are,
   leadsTitle: Our Global Leads,
   text: [
+    "Pireactor is a strategic digital partner, essential in a world where online sales drive revenue.
-    "  [pi┃reactor] is reinventing straight through quality at speed global solutions from resourcing to delivery—enabled by our proven & proprietary, Micro-Agile to Beyond-Agile, specialized end-to-end methodologies & our fully global talent management built atop of thirty years of combined industry experience across our core team.
+    Pireactor reinvents global solutioning from resourcing to delivery - enabled by our proven & proprietary end-to end-methodologies & our global talent management system built on thirty years of combined industry experience across our founding team.

-  In short, we are a startup & product catalyzer, accelerating delivery of top quality at fractional cost for: product design, implementation and scaling, thereby unchaining funded founders and established businesses with our unparalleled leanmax global resourcing system.
+  In short, we are a startup ennabler, accelerating delivery of top quality products at a fraction of the cost.
+We unshackle funded founders and established businesses from lenghthy development cycles  with our unparalleled leanmax global resourcing system.
   ",
   "
   We do not seek equity and.
-We accept select, funded member
+We accept select, funded
   engagements: ranging from feature addition to functionality extension to full product development, from initial conception/scoping through release-to-market.
-We also provide venture transformation including visioning, planning, implementation and handoff.
+We also provide venture transformation including strategizing, visioning, planning and technical transformations.
   "
   ],